Machine Learning Neutrino-Nucleus Cross Sections: Closure test setup

-{\bf Proof of principle:~setup ---} The fundamental question we seek to address is whether the cross section can be learned well enough to extract oscillation parameters.
+The fundamental question we seek to address is whether the cross section can be learned well enough to extract oscillation parameters.
 Answering it with a closure test requires a fully known toy model of the physics of interest.
 To this end, we define a set of structure functions $W_i$, a ND flux $\Phi_\mathrm{ND}$, and a FD flux $\Phi_\mathrm{FD}$, all as explicit functions that can be evaluated for any kinematics.
-For simplicity, we describe these quantities as ``true'' or ``truth'' in the setting of the toy model.
+We describe these quantities as ``true'' or ``truth'' in the setting of the toy model.

 For the structure functions, we take the leading order prediction from the quark-parton model~\cite{Bjorken:1969ja},